Table of Contents

 4.1 The Governance Game

 A governance game determines the short-run use of tokens for bootstrapping the network.
-In the long run, it creates incentives for governance token holders to convert their tokens into utility tokens.
+It also creates long-run incentives for holders of governance tokens.

 4.2 Path to Autonomous Decentralization